Planning Your Stay in Madrid

-Thankfully, the major historic sights of Madrid are concentrated around the city center.
-From here it takes no more than 15 minutes to walk between them.
+Thankfully, the major historical sights of Madrid are concentrated around the city center.
+From here, it takes no more than 15 minutes to walk between them.
 This is ideal if you're only in town overnight or for the weekend.
 If you do have closer to a week to spend in Madrid, you can venture beyond the center and make day trips to even more historic cities, like Toledo.

-And when, you might ask, is the best time to plan your getaway to Madrid?
+And when you might ask, is the best time to plan your getaway to Madrid?
 Click here to find out.

 24 Hours in Madrid

 Travelers can rejoice in that Madrid's Barajas International Airport is connected directly to the city center via underground metro.
-It takes only about 30 minutes to reach the center, and when you do you'll be right in the thick of the action.
-In fact, with limited time you should take the metro to the Puerta del Sol, a plaza that's the epicenter of activity since day or night it's always packed with people.
+It takes only about 30 minutes to reach the center, and when you do, you'll be right in the thick of the action.
+In fact, with limited time, you should take the metro to the Puerta del Sol, a plaza that's the epicenter of activity since day or night, it's always packed with people.

-From the Puerta del Sol you can walk a couple of minutes southwest to the Plaza Mayor, one of Spain's grandest plazas and the heart of Madrid de las Austrias.
+From the Puerta del Sol, you can walk a couple of minutes southwest to the Plaza Mayor, one of Spain's grandest plazas and the heart of Madrid de las Austrias.
 This entire historic area of Spain was built up in the 16th century during the Hapsburg Dynasty.
 Just down the street, in fact, you'll find the Royal Palace of Madrid, home to Spain's monarchs.

-If you have time in the afternoon, be sure to visit the Museo del Prado, which is home to the most impressive collection of Spanish art in the country.
-Other noteworthy sights located within minutes are the Teatro Real opera house (built in 1818), and Cibeles Fountain, which dates to 1782.
+If you have time in the afternoon, be sure to visit the Museo Nacional del Prado, which is home to the most impressive collection of Spanish art in the country.
+Other noteworthy sights located within minutes are the Teatro Real opera house (built in 1818) and Cibeles Fountain, which dates to 1782.
 One of Madrid's most famous landmarks, this fountain statue depicts the Roman goddess of fertility, Cybele, atop a chariot drawn by two lions.

 If you're only in town for the evening, consider a guided tapas tour of Madrid.
 These tours take place in the aforementioned Barrio las Letras and include stops at some of the best tapas bars in the city.
 As an added bonus, your expert guide will help you order and explain the history behind the delicious tidbits on your plate.